Follow

 Access

-2. I'll also need a security group with users who require access to the app and its associated flows.
-Each user will need a Power Apps Premium per-app license, which is currently $5 per user per month for the single app in use.
+1. If the process requires Power Apps, we will also need a security group with users who require access to the app and its associated flows.
+Each user will need a Power Apps Premium per-user license or a Pay-As-You-Go Plan.

 1. Go to https://portal.azure.com